open-policy-agent/eopa/docs/enterprise-opa/how-to/integrate/typescript-grpc.md

 ---
 sidebar_position: 3
 sidebar_label: gRPC with Typescript
-title: Using Enterprise OPA gRPC API from TypeScript
+title: Using EOPA gRPC API from TypeScript
 ---

 # Using gRPC from TypeScript

-To use the [Enterprise OPA](/enterprise-opa) [gRPC API](/enterprise-opa/reference/api-reference/grpc-api) from TypeScript, we're relying on the SDKs generated from the Protobuf Schema published on [Buf](https://buf.build/styra/enterprise-opa).
+To use the [EOPA](/enterprise-opa) [gRPC API](/enterprise-opa/reference/api-reference/grpc-api) from TypeScript, we're relying on the SDKs generated from the Protobuf Schema published on [Buf](https://buf.build/styra/enterprise-opa).

 ## Installation